Jim Valvano: Legacy

-In 1983, Valvano coined the phrase "survive and advance."
+In 1983, Valvano coined the phrase "survive and advance".
 A 1996 TV movie titled Never Give Up: The Jimmy V Story, starred Anthony LaPaglia as Valvano.
 The movie was filmed in various locations including Wilmington, North Carolina, and on the campus of the University of North Carolina Wilmington.

 In 1993, Valvano was inducted into the Rutgers Basketball Hall of Fame.
 In 1999, Valvano was inducted into both the Hall of Distinguished Alumni at Rutgers University and the New York City Basketball Hall of Fame.
 In 2004, Valvano was inducted into the National Italian American Sports Hall of Fame.
 In 2012, he was named to the first class of the NC State Athletics Hall of Fame.

 On March 17, 2013, ESPN broadcast "Survive and Advance," a documentary on North Carolina State's 1983 championship run, as part of its 30 for 30 Volume II anthology series.
 Along with the 1983 season, it also covered the final months of his life during his battle with cancer.
 The documentary was first broadcast on the 30th anniversary of the Wolfpack's double overtime victory against Pepperdine in the first round of the 1983 NCAA tournament.

-On March 1, 2016, a book by John Feinstein titled The Legends Club: Dean Smith, Mike Krzyzewski, Jim Valvano, and an Epic College Basketball Rivalry was released to critical reviews.
+On March 1, 2016, a book by John Feinstein titled The Legends Club: Dean Smith, Mike Krzyzewski, Jim Valvano, and an Epic College Basketball Rivalry was released to glowing reviews.
 Krzyzewski arrived at Duke the same season as Valvano did at North Carolina State.

 In 2018, North Carolina State University's William Neal Reynolds Coliseum was renamed James T. Valvano Arena at William Neal Reynolds Coliseum in honor of Valvano.

+On August 12, 2023, Valvano was posthumously inducted into the Naismith Memorial Basketball Hall of Fame for his contributions to the game both on and off the court.

 Personal life

-Valvano married his high school sweetheart and they had three daughters.
+Valvano married his high school sweetheart Pam and they had three daughters.
 His younger brother, Bob, is a sportscaster and former basketball coach.